 Step 4 - Compare Standards:

 Your results will list all of your selected Standards in a column format.
 Each Topic/Subtopic is separated by a break that displays the name of the Topic/Subtopic.
-To refine or change your search, click on the Modify Search button in the upper right corner of the page.
-To start a new search, click on the New Search button.
+To start a new search, click on the Back to Topics icon located in the upper right corner of the page.
 You may also access a Printer Friendly version of your data by clicking the Print Icon.